Codie-Shannon/PMPDistributionsDBNOSQL/README.md

 # Small Business Database NOSQL
-The PMP Distributions database is a NOSQL database developed in MongoDB.
-It was created for a circular-newspaper enterprise.
+A small business database which I had to design and build for a circular-newspaper enterprise in MongoDB.

 # Video Evidence